AusClimateService/qqscale/docs/example_npcp.md

 You can run `make help` at the command line to see the help information.

 To run steps 1-3 above,
-the command would be,
+the command would be:
 ```
 make validation CONFIG=config_file.mk
 ```

-Where `config_file.mk` looks something like: https://github.com/climate-innovation-hub/qq-workflows/blob/main/npcp/config_tas_ecdfm_npcp.mk
+where `config_file.mk` looks something like:
+https://github.com/climate-innovation-hub/qq-workflows/blob/main/npcp/config_tas_ecdfm_npcp.mk

-Feel free to open an issue at the qq-workflows repository if you'd like help creating a configuration file for your workflow.
+Feel free to open an issue at the qq-workflows repository if you'd like help creating a configuration file to use make for your workflow.